Deep thermalization under charge-conserving quantum dynamics: Review of deep thermalization

 Different local measurement bases will generally provide different amounts of information about the conserved quantity.
 In special cases that will be relevant to this work, it is possible to span the entire range from {\it `non-revealing'} to {\it `maximally revealing'} bases.
 A `non-revealing' basis is one where the local measurements are perfectly uncorrelated with the conserved quantity, $\bra{b}q_j\ket{b} = 0$ for all basis vectors $b$ and local densities $q_j$.
-In this case the measurement outcome on $B$ does not systematically bias the post-measurement state toward some different region of Hilbert space.
-This is sketched in Fig.~\ref{fig:concept}(a).
-On the opposite end, a `maximally revealing' basis is one where $q_i = \hat{n}\cdot \vec{\sigma}_i$---i.e., we measure the conserved density directly (possible only when the symmetry is on-site).
-In this case we expect different measurement outcomes to have strong, systematic impacts on the post-measurement states and hence on the limiting forms of the projected ensemble, as sketched in Fig.~\ref{fig:concept}(b). sembles.
+In this case the measurement outcome on $B$ does not systematically bias the post-measurement state on $A$.
+On the opposite end, a `maximally revealing' basis is one where $q_i = \hat{n}\cdot \vec{\sigma}_i$---i.e., we measure the conserved density directly (possible only when the symmetry is on-site and Abelian).
+In this case we expect different measurement outcomes to have strong, systematic impacts on the post-measurement states and hence on the limiting forms of the projected ensemble.
+Of course, we may have intermediate measurement bases where some information is revealed but not all; accounting for the gamut of cases constitutes a key problem that we address in this work.